servactory/servactory.com/docs/guide/exceptions/failure.md

 ### Method `fail_output!`

-Designed to throw an exception on behalf of the output attribute.
+Throws an exception on behalf of the output attribute.

-The `fail_output!` method allows you to pass the error text, additional information through the `meta` attribute, and also requires you to specify the name of the output attribute.
+The `fail_output!` method accepts error text, additional information via `meta`, and requires the output attribute name.

-Any call to the service will throw an exception with the class `ApplicationService::Exceptions::Output`.
+Any service call throws an `ApplicationService::Exceptions::Output` exception.

 ```ruby{6}
 make :check!